 Wilson Meets Little Resistance

 Wilson easily rolled through northern and central Alabama, destroying ironworks at Elyton, Brierfield, Tannehill, and Montevallo.
 His progress was nearly uncontested until Forrest mounted a spirited but futile stand at Ebenezer Church, roughly twenty miles from Selma on April 1.
 Following a decisive Union victory, Forrest fell back to the earthworks and defenses that ringed Selma.

 Wilson Forced to Attack

-The Southerners offered stiff resistance but could not withstand the Yankee onslaught.
-The Federals breached the Confederate line where it intersected the Summerfield Road.
-Soon after a second breakthrough occurred, the Rebels withdrew into the city.
+The Southerners offered stiff resistance but could not withstand the Union onslaught.
+The Federals breached the Confederate line where it intersected Summerfield Road.
+Soon after a second breakthrough occurred, the Confederates withdrew into the city.
 Wilson kept up the pressure, leading a charge against the inner defensive ring.
 Despite blistering fire from the defenders, the Yankees proved unstoppable.